 Distracted driving is a factor in all of these examples, and as the food delivery app industry continues to gain momentum, so, too, do accidents involving it.

-As a car accident injury attorney, I am encountering more and more clients who have been injured in car accidents involving DoorDash, Uber Eats, and Grubhub.
+As a car accident injury lawyer, I am encountering more and more clients who have been injured in car accidents involving DoorDash, Uber Eats, and Grubhub.
 Other companies are also experimenting with the delivery app model, such as Amazon Flex, which pays drivers to use their own cars to deliver packages for Amazon, and Postmates, which delivers products from restaurants, retailers, grocers, and more.
 And, unfortunately, the drivers for all these companies are getting involved in car accidents.

 So, I thought it would be helpful to answer some of the most common questions I hear from people who have been injured in delivery app auto accidents.